-- 59% of all child labour occurs in international agricultural sector38 - Globally, this translates into more 98 million children being affe - It is estimated that 72,000 to 200,000 stateless children wo palm oil plantations in Malaysia38 - Link with the Netherlands: - The Netherlands imports agricul raw materials from all over the w - In 2012 the Dutch food industry p 407,000 tonnes of palm oil
+- 59% of all child labour occurs in the international agricultural sector; - Globally, this translates into more than 98 million children being affected; - It is estimated that 72,000 to 200.000 stateless children work on palm oil plantations in Malaysia; - Link with the Netherlands: - The Netherlands imports agricultural raw materials from all over the world; - In 2012 the Dutch food industry processed 407,000 tonnes of palm oil.

-5: 2009) 383 .
-The food industry promotes the reduction of food wastage, e.g. through the following initiatives: In 2012 the sector joined forces with other partners from the production chain as part of the 'Optimisation of residual flows and food wastage' group of the 'Alliance for sustainable food'; Participation in research into possibilities to reduce food wastage via the Top Institute Food & Nutrition384.
-It is unclear which concrete results these initiatives have so far brought about. n the 35 ; 9 than 9 ected 386 ; The sector has developed a set of concrete targets for sustainable purchasing of several agricultural raw materials, such as palm oil.
+The sector has developed a set of concrete targets for sustainable purchasing of several agricultural raw materials, such as palm oil.
 This also reduces the risk of child labour.
-The current situation is illustrated below ^{389,390} : ork on 87 ; tural orld; orocessed 388 .
-Target: 100% sustainable palm oil by 2015; In 2013, the food industry used 61% of sustainable palm oil, i.e. 182,607 of the 298,668 tonnes of certified palm oil (2013); 53 FNLI members have joined RSPO (2012); 21 companies have joined Green Palm (2012); 21 companies are supply- chain certified (2012); Participation in the 'Alliance for sustainable food' and RSPO.
-When applying for RSPO certification, companies are monitored for the use of child labour, among other things391.
+The current situation is illustrated below:

+- Target: 100% sustainable palm oil by 2015; - In 2013, the food industry used 61% of sustainable palm oil, i.e. 182,607 of the 298,668 tonnes of certified palm oil (2013); - 53 FNLI members have joined RSPO (2012); - 21 companies have joined Green Palm (2012); - 21 companies are supplychain certified (2012); - Participation in the 'Alliance for sustainable food' and RSPO.
+When applying for RSPO certification, companies are monitored for the use of child labour, among other things